akp415/analysisofsurvival/README.md

+# Using basic machine learning to solve a simple classification problem.
-# I solved this Kaggle case study to guide new data science enthusiasts and first-time learners.
+I solved this Kaggle case study to guide new data science enthusiasts and first-time learners.